Free tools and resources helping you solve CTFs, ciphers, logic puzzles and room escape games.

 Free anagram solver tool.
 From cryptic crosswords to board games, anagrams are one of the most commonly used forms of word puzzle.
 With a history dating back to ancient Greece, the desire to play with words has been a part of the human psyche for thousands of years.

 This is a complete guide to the Atbash cipher and the tools you need to decode it.
-It’s one of the simplest ciphers to decode – once you’ve worked out that its Atbash that you’re looking at.
+It’s one of the simplest ciphers to decode – once you’ve worked out that it is Atbash that you’re looking at.

 Babylonian numerals uses a sexagesimal (base 60) number system.
 It was written in cuneiform, on soft clay tablets which later were exposed to the sun to harden.
 The legacy of the Babylonian numerals still survives today through the clock (60 minutes and seconds) and in trigonometry.